Yuxing0610/Gender_Bias_Analysis/README.md

 ## Proposed additional datasets

-- To reveal the frequency of using gender-neutral words, a dataset of gender-propelled words (with roughly 100 feminine - masculine word pairs, e.g. actress-actor) from a relative research and a smaller dataset of gender-neutral words (e.g. policewoman-policeman-police officer) are employed.
+- To reveal the frequency of using gender-neutral words, a dataset of gender-propelled words (with roughly 100 feminine - masculine word pairs, e.g. actress-actor) from a relative research and a smaller dataset of gender-neutral words (e.g. policewoman-policeman-police officer) are employed.(https://github.com/uclanlp/gn_glove/tree/master/wordlist)
+- To explore the difference between the language used by Democratic Party and Republican Party, a score sheet including 700 words with scores ranging from 1 (most feminine) to 7 (most masculine) was introduced.(https://journals.sagepub.com/doi/suppl/10.1177/1065912919874883)

 - To investigate the attention given to the issue of gender equality, a dataset of gender equality related words and phrases is used to obtain the relevant quotations.
 - WIKI dump data of attribute: Including the Nationality, gender, party and occupation of all attributes proposed by the dataset.